underscoreio/essential-scala/src/pages/intro/index.md

 Expressions have types, which express some restrictions on programs.
 During *compile-time* the types of our programs are checked.
 If they are inconsistent then compilation fails and we cannot evaluate, or run, our program.

 Values exist in the computer's memory, and are what a running program manipulates.
-In Scala, all values are *objects*, the meaning of which we will discuss soon.
+All values in Scala are *objects*, the meaning of which we will discuss soon.

 ### Exercises